Campaign in the heart of the Avar Empire.

 From Monday to Wednesday, a continuous assault began, both from the side of the earth, and from the side of the Golden Horn, where the Slavs and Bulgarians were on boats, as Grigory Pisida wrote about.
 The besiegers died in large numbers.

 A general assault was scheduled for August 7, during which it was supposed to strike the city from the Golden Horn.

 View of the Golden Horn Bay from the side of Vlacherna, to the left of the place where the Slavs odnoderevki moved.
 Istanbul.
 Turkey.
 Author photo

 The boats were equipped with equipped warriors, or oplites according to Romance terminology (δπλίτα), as St. Sofia theodore Theodore Sinkell said in a sermon delivered a year after these events:

-"Bringing the number of barbarian ophthalm (heavily armed) there, to a huge multitude, he ordered the [navy] to lie down on the oars."
+“Bringing the number of barbaric ophthalm (heavily armed) there, to a great many, he ordered [the fleet] put on the oars. "